MINERAL WOOL ROCKWOOL

 - Choose Frontrock Plus if the project is a standard domestic EWI build — detached, semi-detached, or terraced — where A1 fire performance and breathability matter but the facade is not subject to heavy impact exposure.

-- Choose Frontrock Super if the project covers exposed ground-floor zones, public-facing elevations, taller buildings, or any specification calling for the high-density outer face for enhanced mechanical resistance.
+- Choose Frontrock Super if the project covers exposed ground-floor zones, public-facing elevations, or taller buildings calling for the high-density outer face and enhanced mechanical resistance.

 - Working to a lower-cost spec on a low-rise build?
 Graphite EPS insulation boards at λ 0.032 W/mK achieve a lower U-value per millimetre at reduced material cost, where the fire strategy does not require non-combustible insulation.